vsbuffalo/vincebuffalo-website/content/blog/2016-04-03-x-ancestry.md

 where 33 is the total genetic length of the human autosomes in Morgans, a unit defined as the average number of recombinations that occur (and is named after the Morgan that created the figure above).
-Since our approximation is a Poisson process, we can do more than just find an expression for the *average* number of segments you share with an ancestor, but calculate probabilities of sharing zero segments (such that your genealogical ancestor is not a genetic ancestor) and calculate the distribution of segment lengths.
+The formula above can give us a good intuition about what's going on—the number of segments created by recombination grows linearly with how far back we go ($22 + 33k$), but the survival probability decreases exponentially (<em>½<sup>k</sup></em>).
+Using the Poisson distribution<sup>6</sup>, we can do more than just find an expression for the *average* number of segments you share with an ancestor, like calculate probabilities of sharing zero segments (such that your genealogical ancestor is not a genetic ancestor) and calculate the distribution of segment lengths.
 Additionally, these models can be easily extended to handle the segments shared between cousins.

+<aside> <sup>6</sup> In our paper, we end up finding a model closely related to
+the thinned Poisson process is more accurate.
+We call this the Poisson-Binomial model; to keep this blog post simple, I don't discuss in detail here.
+Essentially, it's identical to the Poisson model, but the probability $N$ segments survive given $b+22$ trials is Binomially distributed with probability
+<em>½<sup>k</sup></em>.</aside>

 What's fascinating about this is that your may not share genetic material with your genealogical ancestors.
 If you play around with the equation above with